 Merchant ships that were traveling to Indonesia would use the gold coast a pit stop while still carrying out business with the Ashanti Kingdom.
 It was during one of those stops that the wax print was introduced to the Ashanti Kingdom who took a liking to the wax print and introduced it to the rest of the Kingdom.
 The Dutch textile company was happy that they had found a more welcoming market and shifted their market focus towards West Africa.
 Textile companies began making fabric designs that were more focused on West Africans style.
 Which resulted into mass production of the wax print Kente.
 Its popularity has led to wax prints imitations from China that do not match up to a similar quality.

 Wax Print has continued to enjoy dominance in the West African countries where the fabrics are used to make elaborate outfits for sorts of events be it weddings, funerals, special church outfits etc. Wax print/Ankara rise to popularity has also seen several African-American celebrities adorn pieces made out of the wax print i.e. Beyoncé and her sister Solange Knowles.
 European design houses have also not been left behind, with the likes of Burberry producing several clothes from African wax print in the fashion line.

 The question then arises due to mass production of African textiles how you can recognize a real Kente from a wax print one.
 Well for one the definition of what a Kente in should guide you when shopping for African Fabrics.

-- Durability of the cloth is of utmost importance it should be a strong fabric that can withstand several wears.
+- The durability of the cloth is of utmost importance it should be a strong fabric that can withstand several wears.

 - The Kente should be 100% pure silk and cotton fabric with vibrant patterns.
-It should not be waxy which can easily come for when wash or from exposure to the sun.
+It should not be waxy which can easily come for when washing or from exposure to the sun.

 - Very versatile fabric and strong enough for use that many items can be made from it such as hats, earrings, blazers, and shoes to name a few.